 The locations of boundary points of the spectral bands are determined by the parameters $\alpha_0$ and $d$.
 Namely, the values $\lambda_n^\pm$ are the $n$-th roots of the corresponding Kronig-Penney equations

 where

-For the details the reader is referred to the monograph~\cite[Chapter III]{AGHH05}.
+and the value $L(0)$ is defined via extension by continuity { to the point $k = 0$ of the above function}.
+For the details the reader is referred to the monograph~ \cite[Chapter III.2]{AGHH05}.

-In the present paper we show that the absolutely continuous spectra of the operators $H_{\varkappa,\wt X,\wt \alpha}$ and $H_{\varkappa,\wh X,\wh \alpha}$ coincide with the absolutely continuous spectra of the non-perturbed operator $H_{\varkappa}$.
+In the present paper we show that the absolutely continuous spectra of the operators $H_{\varkappa,\wt X,\wt \alpha}$ and $H_{\varkappa,\wh X,\wh \alpha}$ coincide with the absolutely continuous spectrum of the non-perturbed operator $H_{\varkappa}$.
 However the spectrum in bands may not remain purely absolutely continuous.
-Namely, at certain (critical) points embedded eigenvalues may appear.
+Namely, at certain points which are called critical embedded eigenvalues may appear.
 In each band there are two such points.
 The critical points $\lambda_{n,\rm cr}^\pm$ in the $n$-th spectral band are the $n$-th roots of the equations